Consumer Reports Says These Toyota Cars Are The Most Reliable

 2026 Toyota Prius

-For years, the Prius was likely the only model the typical car-buyer could recall when asked to name a hybrid.
-A couple of decades later, it's still capable of making CR's list as the sixth-best vehicle among all sedans and hatchbacks.
+The Prius was listed as the sixth-best vehicle among all sedans and hatchbacks on CR's list.
 In its current configuration, its engine can deliver up to 196 horsepower while using only a gallon of gas for every 51 miles, as measured by CR using the all-wheel version of the vehicle.
 Expect to spend even less time at the gas pumps if you choose the front-wheel drive version.
-The modern engine's power output places the vehicle in line with other small cars and helps counter the original reputation of the little environmentally friendly car as being a bit slow.

 Machines With Souls notes that Toyota did an excellent job getting the gas engine and the electric battery to play well together.
-When the gas engine is needed, it comes online smoothly, in contrast to a BMW that the site tested.
+When the gas engine is needed, it comes online smoothly.
 Machines With Souls even went so far in its praise for the car's steering to compare it favorably to that of a sports sedan.
-But unlike most sporty vehicles, the Prius is known for costing owners relatively little to repair and maintain.
+But unlike most sporty vehicles, the Prius doesn't cost owners that much over time.

 2026 Toyota GR86

 J.D.
 Power also took the car to the track and found it one of the most fun cars available, thanks in part to its quick responsiveness.
-The absence of a turbocharger means not waiting for the engine to deliver power when you press the gas pedal.
-Toyota backs its sports car with the same 5-year 60,000-mile powertrain warranty offered for its more sedate cars.
+Toyota backs its sports car with its same 5-year 60,000-mile powertrain warranty.
 When the warranty is still in effect, it can make finding a GR86 on the resale market a potential bargain.